-- Average annual number of vessel arrivals to California has decreased from 10,822 (2004-2008) to 9,055 (2009-2015). - The Los Angeles-Long Beach (LA-LB) port complex consistently receives the largest number of vessel arrivals in the State. - 54% of arrivals at California ports come from ports within the Pacific Coast Region (PCR). - The Ports of Oakland and LA-LB receive similar numbers of arrivals from PCR ports, but LA-LB receives nearly 16 times as many arrivals from non-PCR ports. - 43% of arrivals at California ports are containerships; 22% are tank vessels. - 96% of all containership traffic arrives at the Ports of Oakland and LA-LB.
+- The average annual number of vessel arrivals at California ports has decreased from 10,822 (2004-2008) to 9,055 (2009-2015). - The Los Angeles-Long Beach (LA-LB) port complex consistently receives the greatest number of vessel arrivals in the State. - 54% of arrivals at California ports come from ports within the Pacific Coast Region (PCR). - The Ports of Oakland and LA-LB receive similar numbers of arrivals from PCR ports, but LA-LB receives nearly 16 times as many arrivals from non-PCR ports. - 43% of arrivals at California ports are containerships; 22% are tank vessels. - 96% of all containership traffic arrives at the Ports of Oakland and LA-LB.